Page updated on 24th October 2014.

 Traffic and travel information

-Some lane restrictions will be in place during the works, at times reducing to one lane in either direction, but there are no planned road closures.
+Some lane restrictions will be in place during the works, at times reducing to one lane in either direction.

 Work will take place between about 7.30am and 5.30pm.
 All works will be well sign-posted and businesses on the Golden Mile will continue to stay open as normal.

 You can get real time traffic updates at twitter.com/atcleicester and BBC Leicester (104.9FM)*.

 Before demolition work started, we asked residents and local businesses to give us their views on two proposed options for demolishing the flyover.

 We had nearly 1,000 responses to our consultation.
 Two-thirds backed the short option to carry out the work over nine weeks.
 A third of responses supported the longer option of demolishing the flyover over 14 weeks.